Analysis | Biden’s arduous balancing act on an ill-timed Russia-Ukraine conflict

 With that much seemingly settled for now, the question becomes how much Americans are willing to entertain when it comes to helping Ukraine and trying to combat Russia.

-The lever for now, is sanctions.
+The lever for now is sanctions.
 But even that limited step is dicey.
-A CBS News poll showed more Americans (53 percent) said that the United States “stay out of any negotiations around the situation with Russia and Ukraine” rather than side with Ukraine (43 percent).
+A CBS News poll showed more Americans (53 percent) said that the United States should “stay out of any negotiations around the situation with Russia and Ukraine” rather than side with Ukraine (43 percent).
 (This view, notably, could change now that the invasion has begun.)

 Another poll showed that 69 percent of Americans supported additional sanctions on Russia.
 But when it was noted that such sanctions would possibly and presumably lead to rises in fuel and gas prices, support for them dropped to only about half.